albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

   static void aStaticMethod() {
     System.out.println( "Java 8 introduced static methods" );
   }

+  enum MyEnum {
   }
+}
 ```

 Note that the static field, `STATIC_FIELD`, is not a property.
+Also, the inner static class, `InnerStaticClass`, is an inner static class and not an inner instance class.

 Upto Java 7, interfaces could not have any functionality.
 Java 8 introduced [default and static methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) to interfaces.